SSOE-ECE1390/argz-gesture-based-calculator/README.md

 ECE 2390 project: ARGZ Gesture-Based Calculator

 <!-- This sets up to run the tests and place a badge on GitHub if it passes -->
 ![Tests](https://github.com/SSOE-ECE1390/ExampleTeam/actions/workflows/tests.yml/badge.svg)

-Brief Description:
+## Project Description
 The goal of this project is to develop a gesture-based calculator capable of performing basic mathematical operations such as addition, subtraction, multiplication, and division.
 The calculator will accept multiple integer inputs from a user by interpreting the user's hand gestures through live video and will perform the desired calculations as indicated by the user.
+This also includes hand position tracking so that gestures from only one user will be interpreted at a time.

-Team Members:
+## Team Members
-Zachary Waddell (zmw24@pitt.edu)
+* Zachary Waddell (zmw24@pitt.edu)
-Gabrielle Stokes (gos50@pitt.edu)
+* Gabrielle Stokes (gos50@pitt.edu)
-Ram Goenka (rag334@pitt.edu)
+* Ram Goenka (rag334@pitt.edu)
-Allen Wang (axw12@pitt.edu)
+* Allen Wang (axw12@pitt.edu)

-Milestones:
-*
-*
-*
-*
-*
+## Milestones
+* 09/22/2025 - Project planning finished
+* 10/20/2025 - Basic image-based gesture detection working
+* 11/03/2025 - Calculator functionality working
-*
+* 11/17/2025 - Project demonstration
+* 12/01/2025 - Project due date

 ## File Descriptions